duckRabbitPy/duckRabbitPy.github.io/README.md

 This is my application website for the Founders and Coders programme available at: https://duckrabbitpy.github.io/

+For the best experience use Google Chrome or Firefox browser.

 ## Technologies and techniques used:

 - HTML